 Grants and Gift Aid do not have to be repaid.
 These funds come from sources including the university, state and federal governments, and outside organizations.
-You are not required to repay these funds, you may have to meet certain criteria in order to maintain eligibility including satisfactory academic progress.
+You are not required to repay these funds, you may have to meet certain criteria to maintain eligibility including satisfactory academic progress.
 This type of aid includes the Federal Pell Grant, the PHEAA State Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).

 Loans allow students and their parents to finance an education they may not have otherwise.
 Loans must be repaid with interest during a specified period.
 Students not eligible for grants often use loan programs.
 Loans available at Pitt-Johnstown include the Federal Direct Student Loan and the Federal PLUS Loan.

 Campus employment and the Federal Work Study Program are two direct work programs available to Pitt-Johnstown students.
 Work is available in the many departments, offices, or the library on campus while learning skills that are beneficial to future employment.
 Working while in school offers many advantages such as time management, personal budgeting, and general work experience.

 Financial Aid Tips

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable

 - Apply for loans for the entire year so you will not have to reapply in the spring term

 - You do not have to have been accepted to a school to file the FAFSA